Malaysians vote in elections as old party, reformers clash

 Political reformers under opposition leader Anwar Ibrahim are gunning for a second victory — but with three main blocs vying for votes, analysts said the outcome is hard to predict and could lead to new alliances if there is a hung Parliament.

-Polling booths opened at 7:30 a.m.
-(2330 GMT) in two states on Borneo island, and half an hour later on the Malaysian Peninsula.
-Long lines had already formed in the capital Kuala Lumpur and other cities as voters rushed to cast ballots ahead of afternoon thunderstorms predicted in parts of the country.
+Long lines had already formed in the capital Kuala Lumpur and other cities when polling booths opened as voters rushed to cast ballots ahead of afternoon thunderstorms predicted in parts of the country.

-More than 21 million Malaysians are eligible to cast ballots to fill 222 seats in federal Parliament and choose representatives in three state legislatures.
+More than 21 million Malaysians are eligible to choose 222 lawmakers in federal Parliament and representatives in three state legislatures.
 The Election Commission has extended voting time from nine to 10 hours, with results expected to be out late in the day.

-The main battle is between the United Malays National Organization-led alliance and Anwar’s Pakatan Harapan, or Alliance of Hope.
+“I’m early today just to cast my right as a citizen to select the PM who can bring stability,” said school lecturer Adib Omar as he waited in line to vote.
+He said Malaysia’s new leader must be able to unite the various races and bring the country forward.

+Many polls have put Anwar’s Pakatan Harapan, or Alliance of Hope, in the lead, though short of winning a majority.
+But two research houses have predicted a victory for the long-ruling Barisan Nasional, or National Front alliance, led by the United Malays National Organization.
 The Perikatan Nasional, or National Alliance, which is a Malay-based bloc led by former Prime Minister Muhyiddin Yassin, is seen as a dark horse.

-Many polls have put Anwar’s bloc in the lead, but short of winning a majority.
-But two research houses have predicted a win for the UMNO-led Barisan Nasional, or National Front alliance.
+Malaysia’s gerrymandering and uneven proportion of voters in constituencies may tilt the favor of UMNO, critics warn.
+UMNO had lost the popular vote in past elections but still won a majority in Parliament due to a skewed electoral system that gives power to rural Malays, its traditional supporters.

+The economy and rising costs of living are chief concerns for voters, though many are apathetic due to political turmoil that has led to three prime ministers since 2018 polls.

-Apathy among voters worried about the economy and rising costs of living and the addition of some 6 million mostly young voters since 2018 polls are adding to uncertainties in the tight race.
-The prospect of flash floods due to seasonal monsoon rains may also affect voters’ turnout.
+The addition of some 6 million mostly young voters since 2018 polls are adding to uncertainties in the tight race, and the threat of flash floods due to seasonal monsoon rains may affect voters’ turnout.

 “The choice today is between sticking with the status quo … or opting for a different future, with the hope that Harapan will improve lives,” said Bridget Welsh, a Southeast Asian political expert.